Krishnamohan-Yerrabilli/Kubernetes-hands-on/Kubernetes_Services/README.md

 A load balancer service provides the equivalent of a clusterIP service and extends it to an <br>
 external load balancer specific to the cloud provider.
 This is helpful for clusters running <br>
-on public cloud providers such as AWS or Azure.
+on public cloud providers such as AWS, Azure or any other cloud service.

 ## How does a Kubernetes service work?